Hot Air Ballooning over the Hunter Valley with Cloud 9 Flights

 Not here either

 The power lines seemed to surround us as we approached closer to the earth.
 John had us get in our landing positions and before I knew it he had circumnavigated us artfully on to a small paddock behind to a farmhouse.
-Sheep and alpacas gathered to watch, as with the soft plop that would come if you jumped down from a five foot wall, we were back on land.

-Ballooning is not a major adrenaline rush.
-From beginning to end, it is soft and gentle.
-High on my bucket list, and now checked off, I would have to say it is one of the most spectacular and peaceful ways to move above the world, especially to see these famous wine regions of Australia.
-Cloud 9 balloon flights are sure to make your ballooning experience a great one.
+A hot air balloon ride in Hunter Valley was high on my bucket list, and now checked off, and I would have to say it is one of the most spectacular and peaceful ways to move above the world.

 To a successful flight